jonra/telit-gps/README.md

 # How to use

 All scripts should be run as current user (without `sudo`).
-Run the `init_environment.sh` script once when setting up a new Raspberry Pi.
+First run the `init_environment.sh` script once when setting up a new Raspberry Pi.
 Check the MQTT parameters in the `mqtt_params.json` file before proceeding.

 ### Manual execution: